syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

-> Note: DataGrid control also allows you to apply the style for the cells in the particular column by using GridColumn.CellStyle property.
+N> DataGrid control also allows you to apply the style for the cells in the particular column by using GridColumn.CellStyle property.

 #### SfDataGrid.CaptionSummaryCellStyle